IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+11/2/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Went to lunch.js
+  - read to chapter 15 of Exreme Programming Explained
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - complete ex16
+  - prepare an arduino/Johnny 5 presentation for FullStack LA
+  - attend FullStack LA
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers for today.
+However, I am behind schedule.
+I'll need to make up for it tomorrow.
+That's my last real day to work this sprint.

 11/1/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Complete ex15